 Well Don’t File Them

-You see, while you're filing your delinquent tax returns, your bank account or paycheck may be levied!
+While you are filing your returns your bank account or paycheck may be levied.

 Taxpayers Who Have Unfiled Tax Returns

 It’s very important to file and pay your taxes a timely manner.
 If you don’t, you will have to deal with the various attempts the IRS makes to get you to file, to file for you and to collect the money due.
 You will also have to pay penalties and interest on any underpayments of tax.
 Not filing returns will put you in a non-filing status.
 After several requests, the Internal Revenue Service will attempt to summons information from you and any of your banks they have on record, so they can prepare a return for you.
 They may choose to bypass this step and directly file a return for you based on the information they already have.

 How Many Years Back Must I file My Delinquent Returns?

 Usually you will have to file the previous six (6) years, plus the current year.
 Beyond that, you may be off the hook, depending on what years the IRS will request.
 We usually wait for any request before we prepare returns going back further then six (6) years, if our client wants to assume that risk.
 However, it is truly a great feeling to know that you have obtained back tax help, filed all missing years, and no longer have to worry about being asked to file any more years of delinquent tax returns.
 Often the amount of money you will owe helps in the decision to file those “extra” back years.
 We are available for IRS non-filed tax help.

 IRS Actions When You Don’t File or Don’t Report Your Income

 The IRS doesn’t care what your reason is for not filing or owing back taxes.
 They have improved their programs for matching 3rd party payer records with individuals and businesses who have not reported that particular income source.
 It’s better to resolve your unfiled returns before the IRS comes after you.